--Planeswalking is not technically teleportation though some forms of teleportation use planeswalking, it all comes under the title of Godmancy.
+-Planeswalking is not technically teleportation though some forms of teleportation use planeswalking, it all comes under the title of Sekomancy.
 Planeswalking is using the Rift between worlds to simply walk through.

 -Gods, believe it or not, have ears, and they listen.
 However, they must use tears if they want to help.

--Mortals and gods were not made to tread through other worlds and planes, but Godmancy is basically the tears in the world that let magic in, and us out.
+-Mortals and gods were not made to tread through other worlds and planes, but Sekomancy is basically the tears in the world that let magic in, and us out.

--Aeon’s Gates are the perfect example of Godmancy, they’re manmade worlds that are made each time a Gate is used.
+-Aeon’s Gates are the perfect example of Sekomancy, they’re manmade worlds that are made each time a Gate is used.
 Gates are forced tears.